Working Visas in Australia

-The law relating to working visas and the ability to work in Australia for those who are not Australian citizens is outlined in the Migration Act (Cth) and the Migration Regulations (Cth).
-There are many visas available for persons who would like to work in Australia and what is the appropriate visa for you depends on your level of skill, the type of work that you do and your residency status as well as the country you are from.
+There are many visas available for persons who would like to work in Australia.
+The appropriate visa for you depends on your age, level of skill, the type of work that you do and your residency status as well as the country you are from.
 Applications for working visas are submitted online at the Department of Home Affairs website.
 Working visas are governed by the Migration Act and the Migration Regulations.
 This article outlines some of the working visas that are available in Australia.

-If you want to bring your family with you, you could include them on your working visa application, or they could apply for a family or a visitor visa.
+Some visas allow you to include family members on your application; others do not allow secondary applicants.
 Each visa has specific requirements as to the work that you can and cannot do.
 If you do not have an appropriate valid visa, you cannot work in Australia.

-You may be able to apply for a Temporary Skills Shortage (TSS) Visa if you have skills that are currently needed in Australia.
-Before you can apply for a TSS Visa, an employer must successfully nominate you for a position.
+A person may apply for a Temporary Skills Shortage (TSS) Visa if they have skills that are currently needed in Australia.
+Before a person can apply for a TSS Visa, an employer must successfully nominate the, for a position.

-You will also need to meet all of the requirements of the working visas subclass that you are interested in and have a valid skills assessment from the relevant assessing authority for your occupation.
-When you apply you must choose an occupation that is on the skilled occupation list.
-You must also complete an approved English language test no more than 3 years before the invitation to apply for a visa.
-You can withdraw your visa application at any time during processing.
+A person will also need to meet all of the requirements of the working visas subclass that they are interested in and have a valid skills assessment completed by the relevant authority for their occupation.
+When the person applies, they must choose an occupation that is on the skilled occupation list.
+They must also have completed an approved English language test no more than three years before the invitation to apply for a visa.

-An employer can sponsor you to work in Australia on a permanent basis through the Employer Nomination Scheme.
+An employer can sponsor a person to work in Australia on a permanent basis through the Employer Nomination Scheme.
 State Migration Plans let individual states and territories sponsor people to fill skills shortages within their local workforce.
-You may be eligible if you are nominated or sponsored by an approved business or employer or a government agency or authority.
+A person may be eligible if they are nominated or sponsored by an approved business or employer or a government agency or authority.

 The Regional Sponsored Migration Scheme visa allows workers to remain in Australia on a permanent basis and work in a regional area.

-Employers can sponsor or nominate workers to stay and work in Australia temporarily between 1 day and four years.
-For you to be eligible for the Temporary Skills Shortage 482 visa your employer must be approved as a sponsor and nominate your position before a working visa is granted.
+Employers can sponsor or nominate workers to stay and work in Australia temporarily for any period between one day and four years.
+For a person to be eligible for the Temporary Skills Shortage 482 visa their employer must be approved as a sponsor and nominate them for the position before a working visa is granted.

-You need to have an appropriate visa to work in Australia’s offshore oil and gas industry.
+A person must have an appropriate visa to work in Australia’s offshore oil and gas industry.
 This includes work on resource installations and in offshore resource activities on vessels, including those that can be moved as well as those attached to the seabed.
-You require either a 482 Temporary Skills Shortage Visa or a 400 Temporary Work (Short Stay Activity) visa for highly specialised and non-ongoing work to work there.
+A person requires either a 482 Temporary Skills Shortage Visa or a 400 Temporary Work (Short Stay Activity) visa for highly specialised and non-ongoing work to work there.

-You may apply for a Business Innovation and Investment visa if you wish to own and manage a new or existing business in Australia or to continue a business or investment activity in Australia.
-You must also be nominated by a state or territory government agency and be invited to apply by the Minister.
-If you meet the investment criteria you may be eligible for a permanent resident investment visa (891 visa).
+A person may apply for a Business Innovation and Investment visa if they wish to own and manage a new or existing business in Australia or to continue a business or investment activity in Australia.
+The person must be nominated by a state or territory government agency and invited to apply by the Minister.
+If the applicant meets the investment criteria, they may be eligible for a permanent resident investment visa (891 visa).
 There are also business talent and state sponsored investor visas for persons who meet certain criteria to establish new or develop existing businesses.

-You could apply for a Temporary Graduate visa (485) if you have recently graduated from an Australian education institution and want to work in Australia.
-This visa is short term visa which allows you to live, work and study in Australia after graduation.
+A person can apply for a Temporary Graduate visa (485) if they have recently graduated from an Australian education institution and want to work in Australia.
+This visa is short term visa which allows a person to live, work and study in Australia after graduation.

-You can also apply for a Working Holiday visa if you are aged between 18 and 30 and want to work and holiday in Australia for up to one year.
-This visa will allow you to live in Australia for up to 12 months and work 6 months with each individual employer that hires them during that time.
-A holder of this visa is also entitled to undertake study for no longer than 4 months and you may enter and exit Australia as many times as you wish during the year.
+A person who is aged between 18 and 30 and wants to work and holiday in Australia for up to one year can also apply for a Working Holiday Visa.
+This visa will allow a person to live in Australia for up to 12 months and to work for six months with each individual employer that hires them during that time.
+A holder of this visa is also entitled to undertake study for no longer than four months and may enter and exit Australia as many times as they wish during the year.

-There are various temporary short-stay and long-stay visas for persons who do highly specialised, short term work in Australia such as;
+There are also various temporary short-stay and long-stay visas for persons who do highly specialised, short-term work in Australia such as:

 - high level sports competitors